CapSkyHook/ruby_chess_clone/README.md

 piece.
 Don't allow a piece to move into a square already occuppied by the same color piece, or to move a sliding piece past a piece that blocks it.

-For now, do not worry if a move would leave a player in check.

 ## Phase II: `Board` and `Board#check(color)`